Blake-Madden/Fiction-Publisher/Metadata-Doc.md

 - **title-latex**: Latex formatted title (will override "title" value on the title and half-title pages of PDF output)
 - **subtitle**: Optional subtitle
 - **subtitle-latex**: LaTeX formatted subtitle (will override "subtitle" value on the title page of PDF output)
-- **series-header**: Header that should appear on the series title page (default is "Also Available")
 - **author**: Author name
 - **email**: Author e-mail
 - **website**: Author website